 The P/S ratio is a great tool because sales figures are considered to be relatively reliable while other income statement items, like earnings, can be easily manipulated by using different accounting rules.

-Current ratio is a key financial ratio for evaluating a company’s liquidity.
+The current ratio is a key financial ratio for evaluating a company’s liquidity.
 It measures the proportion of current assets available to cover current liabilities.
 It is a company’s ability to pay its short-term liabilities with its short-term assets.
 If the ratio is over 1.0, the firm has more short-term assets than short-term debts.
 But if the current ratio is less than 1.0, the opposite is true and the company could be vulnerable

 Current Ratio = (Current Assets)/(Current Liabilities)

 As a thumb rule, always invest in a company with a current ratio greater than 1.

 A stock’s dividend yield is calculated as the company’s annual cash dividend per share divided by the current price of the stock and is expressed in annual percentage.